 - Extreme sleepiness

 - Trouble breathing

 - Confusion

 - Blue lips or fingernails

 - Clammy cool skin

 - Difficulty waking up

 If you suspect drug overdose, call 911 immediately.

-If you have any questions or concerns, call your healthcare team at 732-235-2465.
+If you have any questions or concerns, call your healthcare team at the main number - 732-235-2465.